 Old Westbury works continually to assess and upgrade its safety environment and improve emergency planning and response.
 Our approach to security is constantly being reviewed to ensure we can maintain a positive and appropriate living and learning environment.

-The College has in place an “Emergency Response Plan” that coordinates the College’s reaction to such incidents as weather emergencies, fire, utility failure, hazardous material incidents, demonstrations, major crimes, bomb threat (or actual detonation) and more.
+The University has in place an “Emergency Response Plan” that coordinates its reaction to such incidents as weather emergencies, fire, utility failure, hazardous material incidents, demonstrations, major crimes, bomb threat (or actual detonation) and more.

-A copy of the College’s current plan can be accessed using the link below:
+A copy of the current plan can be accessed using the link below:

 Emergencies on Campus – Emergency Notification

 All emergency conditions on campus are handled initially by the University Police Department and the Office of Facilities Management depending on the nature of the emergency condition.
-The University Police Department will evaluate the emergency condition and advise the College Administration as to the nature of the emergency and the possible need for assistance from outside the College.
-The University Police Department in conjunction with the College Administration will determine if the emergency condition is an immediate threat to the safety of the college community and warrants immediate notification to students and staff at the college.
+The University Police Department will evaluate the emergency condition and advise the University Administration as to the nature of the emergency and the possible need for assistance from outside the University.
+The University Police Department in conjunction with the University Administration will determine if the emergency condition is an immediate threat to the safety of the college community and warrants immediate notification to students and staff at the college.

 If you are a witness to an emergency or potential for an emergency condition, notify the University Police Department at 516-876-3333, or extension 3333 from any campus phone or by utilization of any emergency call box on campus.